lg2de/SimpleAccounting/README.md

 I started `SimpleAccounting` around 2005, only for my personal use to manage accounts and balances of a small club.
 In 2019, I met a colleague from another small club who was looking for a simple solution to get an overview of the balances of several logical and real accounts.

-So I decided to rework my solution to make it usable for others and open source.
+So, I decided to rework my solution to make it usable for others and open source.

 ## Naming

 The name says it all.
 The software is as simple as possible.

 It probably does not follow all rules and laws of double-entry accounting, e.g. the software does not protect accounting entries from changes.
 Instead it is explicitly possible to change existing entries.
 The data is stored in readable XML format and can be changed manually.
 An XSD document is available online and linked from the XML document which supports editing with code completion support.